-Desert Island Discs: Episode Four, featuring our Pension Department Manager Tom Nelson:
+Desert Island Discs: Featuring our Pension Department Manager Tom Nelson:

 When Lifetimer Andrew (Social Media Manager) first tasked me with choosing my eight Desert Island Discs I thought it would be impossible; mainly because I’m passionate about music, I love going to gigs, reading about music and listen to it whenever I can, so choosing just eight songs was difficult.

 I also feel music taste can be quite personal and everyone’s taste is different, which I suppose is what makes this particularly interesting.
 I love a lot of different music but there are certain genres that I love more than most, which has influenced my choices and this has meant the some of my favourite bands like The Stone Roses and Oasis have had to miss out.
 Ive tried to pick some songs that mean something a bit more than just because its one of your favourites…..